About Children’s Hair Loss

 Not all chemotherapy medications cause hair loss.
 If a child must have radiation therapy to the head, hair will probably fall out on the part of the head where the radiation is directed.
 In many cases, hair may not grow back in the radiated area.
 For more information about the effects of chemotherapy and radiation, please visit the Canadian Cancer Society website.

 Telogen effluvium is caused when something happens to interrupt the normal hair growth cycle.
 It may happen from some type of shock to the system, either emotional or physical, causing partial or complete hair loss.
 The hair roots are pushed prematurely into the resting state and the hairs growing from these hair roots fall out.
 This condition may be triggered by a death in the family, severe injury or accident, high fever, nutritional deficiencies or surgery.
 Hair typically grows back once the condition that caused it corrects itself, but it usually takes months.

 Trichotillomania is a psychological condition that causes people to pull out the hair from the roots on their scalp and other parts of the body, resulting in noticeable bald patches and hair loss.
 Trichotillomania is considered a BFRB (body-focused repetitive behaviour), which is a general term for a group of related disorders that includes hair pulling, nail biting and skin picking.
 This condition usually presents itself during adolescence and affects both boys and girls.

-We gratefully accept donations through
+We gratefully accept financial donations through